Explore our Junior Activities Handbook for all information on our Nippers program.

 During these sessions we will work on skills which will help them on the beach, in the surf and developing team work.
 Some of the activities include sprints, relays, beach flags, swimming, board paddling, rescue techniques (with a board or a rescue tube) and having lots of fun.

 Surf sports are the competitive part of Surf Life Saving, starting for children aged 7 through to Masters.
 There are usually 4 or 5 surf carnivals for Nippers each year in different parts of Tasmania.
 Nippers don't have to go to surf lifesaving carnivals.
 We find that going to carnivals helps our Nippers to put their training into practice.
 They are fun and a great team and family activity, but if you only want to come to weekly trainings - that's fine.
 Our focus is on participation - not competition!

-The cost for a Nipper is $130, a Seahorse $95 and for a family $320.
+The cost for a Nipper is $140, a Seahorse $100 and for a family $350.
+It is also a requirement for at least one parent to join the club when registering a child ($50).
 For more information on membership fees, click here

 Everyone in the club is a volunteer!
 Nipper parents are an important part of our club.
 Some may choose to get their Bronze Medallion and patrol or help with training.
 Others assist in many ways off the beach.
 We appreciate and encourage assistance and support from all our Nipper parents, grandparents and friends.
 Get on the sand and get involved!
 All those parents who may help with Nippers on the beach, are to have a Working with Vulnerable People Registration.
 This is really easy to do!
 Head to justice.tas.gov.au and fill out the online application form.
 Submit and then record your reference number.
 More information on the Working with Vulnerable People Registration can be viewed on our website here.